huggingface/diffusers/README.md

 image_pil.save("test.png")
 ```

-## 2. `diffusers` as a collection of most import Diffusion models (GLIDE, Dalle, ...)
+## 2. `diffusers` as a collection of most important Diffusion systems (GLIDE, Dalle, ...)
-`models` directory in repository hosts complete diffusion training code & pipelines.
-Easily load & saveable from the Hub.
-Will be possible to use just from pip `diffusers` version:
+`models` directory in repository hosts the complete code necessary for running a diffusion system as well as to train it.
+A `DiffusionPipeline` class allows to easily run the diffusion model in inference:

 Example: